October 31, 1968

 Jack seeks Natalia’s help in locating Nikolai, but she has a word of warning to share with the idealistic journalist.
 Meanwhile, in the midst of the dismantling of NASA’s Apollo Program, the Nixon administration doubles down on defense.

-Broadcast from the snowy streets of Moscow, Jack teams up with Soviet reporter Igor to try and locate Nikolai.
+Broadcast from the snowy streets of Moscow, Jack teams up with Igor, a Soviet journalist, to try and locate Nikolai.
 What they find instead is even more troubling: a ransacked home, Moscow police hot on their tail, and a deepening of Cold War paranoia.

 “Diogenes will know.”
 “Not enough.”
 The cryptic notes Nikolai left in the margin of a top secret document take Jack from Moscow to the Cosmodrome itself, halfway across the continent, to investigate the Soviet Space Program from within.

-Four months after the world learned the truth of the Soviet Moon landing, Jack returned to The Friday Review following his leave of absence to file one last report amid growing global conflict.
+Four months after the world learned the truth of the Soviet Moon landing, Jack returns to The Friday Review following his leave of absence to file one last report amid growing global conflict.

 Jacob and Nikolai have been pen pals for years.
-Despite working in competing space programs and living half a world away from each other, they find kinship in correspondence.
+Despite working in competing space programs and living half a world away from one other, they find kinship in correspondence.

-But when pressure comes down from high ranking Soviet officials, mistakes and miscalculations become commonplace, and people begin disappearing mysteriously.
-Nikolai suspects something sinister.
-It is your job to uncover the truth . . . a truth hidden in the very messages you possess.
+But when pressure comes down from high ranking Soviet officials, mistakes become commonplace.
+People begin disappearing mysteriously and Nikolai suspects something sinister.
+Now it is your job to uncover the truth . . . a truth hidden in the very messages you possess.

-In the weeks following the Soviet Moon landing, ABC hosted a series of live televised debates between Natalia Gromyko, special attachée to the Soviet Embassy, and Abner Graves, political pundit and editor of The World Superpower Newsmagazine.
-Their spirited debates covered topics ranging from the differences in quality of life between the USSR and USA to whether a Moscow baseball team could compete in the World Series.
+In the weeks following the Soviet Moon landing, the American Broadcasting Company hosted a series of live televised debates between Natalia Gromyko, special attachée to the Soviet Embassy, and Abner Graves, professor of politics and public affairs at Princeton University.
+Their spirited debates covered topics ranging from the differences in quality of life between the USSR and USA, to whether a Moscow baseball team could compete in the World Series.